spotlightpa/poor-richard/content/news/2022-01-24-SPLSENMAP.md

 It improves upon four fairness criteria outlined in a previous state Supreme Court ruling, but nonpartisan analyses show it has a partisan bias in favor of Republicans.

+State Sen. David Argall (R., Schuylkill) held hearings on the process as chair of the State Government Committee.
+He and state Sen. Sharif Street (D., Philadelphia) had planned to release their own, bipartisan proposal, but in the end, ran out of time to reach an agreement.
+An earlier, leaked version of their map was met with <a href="https://www.inquirer.com/politics/election/pennsylvania-redistricting-congressional-map-sharif-street-democrats-20211209.html">immediate scorn by Democratic lawmakers and operatives</a>.

+“It’s not a perfect map,” Argall said of the version that passed Monday.
+“Guess what?
+There is no such thing as a perfect map.
+But I do believe … that it is a much-improved map over previous maps approved over the years.”

+Street said the map was not the result of a bipartisan process, or of the “sincere negotiations” he and Argall had been engaged in for the last seven months.

+“It is a map that will most assuredly get vetoed,” he said.

 A spokesperson for Wolf previously said he would veto the congressional map in its current form.
 He told reporters in December that <a href="https://www.abc27.com/news/this-week-in-pennsylvania/pennsylvania-politics/gov-wolf-says-negotiating-a-new-congressional-map-is-not-his-role/">negotiating the map was not his role</a>, then surprised many by <a href="https://davesredistricting.org/maps#ratings::fe2ff034-a707-4d2f-a781-60eb79ea8b7d">releasing his own proposal</a> on Jan.
 15.

-Anticipating the impasse, two groups of Pennsylvanians — one made up of academics, the other of residents who live in population-dense areas —&nbsp;asked Commonwealth Court to intervene in December.
+Anticipating the impasse, two groups of Pennsylvanians — one made up of academics, the other of residents who live in population-dense areas — asked Commonwealth Court to intervene in December.

 The court set a Jan.
 30 deadline for Wolf and lawmakers to finish the map, while also asking the citizen petitioners, Wolf, Republican and Democratic lawmakers, and other approved parties to submit their own proposals by Jan.
 24.